On Incidence Algebras and their Representations

-\subsection{The results}
+The paper is organized as follows: we first establish the general properties of representations with finiteness conditions in Section \ref{s.fin} and applications in Section \ref{s.3}.
+We then introduce the deformation theory, the main tool, in Section \ref{s.inc}, give classifications of classes of algebras with finiteness properties, and establish the relation to the representation theory of these algebras and some of the main results in Section \ref{s.rep}.
+We then give our applications to classifying thin representations Section \ref{s.thin}, to incidence matrices of graphs and linear algebra Section \ref{s.graphs}, to a partial answer to the ``no gap conjecture in Section \ref{s.ac} and to Grothendieck and representation rings in the last Section; we end with a list of questions.

+\subsection{{\sc The results}}

 Let $A$ be an algebra, $M$ an $A$-module.
-It turns for $M$, being distributive, or having finitely many $U(A)$-orbits are properties of representation closely related to a third: namely, the condition that a representation has only finitely many invariant subspaces, again a ``finite type" condition.
-Hence, we first proceed to obtain a general result connecting the three conditions.
-Our first main result is the following general statement (Theorem \ref{t1}):
+The properties of $M$, being distributive, or having finitely many $U(A)$-orbits are, as it turns out that, closely related to a third: namely, the condition that a representation has only finitely many invariant subspaces, again a ``finite type" condition.
+Hence, we first proceed to give a statement connecting the three conditions in general.
+Our first main result is the following (Theorem \ref{t1}):